open-telemetry/opentelemetry-collector-contrib/processor/probabilisticsamplerprocessor/README.md

 ## Sampling randomness

-To achieve consistency, sampling randomness is taken from a deterministic aspsect of the input data.
+To achieve consistency, sampling randomness is taken from a deterministic aspect of the input data.
 For traces pipelines, the source of randomness is always the TraceID.
 For logs pipelines, the source of randomness can be the TraceID or another log record attribute, if configured.